jnclark/latex-presentation/README.md

 pdfpc --notes=right presentation.pdf
 ~~~~

-To take advantage of pdfpc's additional notes, I have used github.com/cebe/pdfpc-latex-notes as a subrepo.
+To take advantage of pdfpc's additional notes, put the note for the slide number (as read bu pdfpc) in the following format:
-Simply denote these secondry notes as a
 ~~~~
-\pnote{Note}
+### 7
+Your comment about how to deliver a certain line
 ~~~~
-Following the assocaiated frame